Magnitude (astronomy): Absolute magnitude

-Absolute magnitudes for solar system objects are frequently quoted based on a distance of 1 AU.
+Absolute magnitudes for Solar System objects are frequently quoted based on a distance of 1 AU.
 These are referred to with a capital H symbol.
-Since these objects are lit primarily by reflected light from the sun, an H magnitude is defined as the apparent magnitude of the object at 1 AU from the sun and 1 AU from the observer.
+Since these objects are lit primarily by reflected light from the Sun, an H magnitude is defined as the apparent magnitude of the object at 1 AU from the Sun and 1 AU from the observer.

 Examples

-The following is a table giving apparent magnitudes for celestial objects and artificial satellites ranging from the Sun to the faintest object visible with the Hubble Space Telescope (HST):
+The following is a table giving apparent magnitudes for celestial objects and artificial satellites ranging from the Sun to the faintest object visible with the James Webb Space Telescope (JWST):

 Other scales

-Under Pogson's system the star Vega was used as the fundamental reference star, with an apparent magnitude defined to be zero, regardless of measurement technique or wavelength filter.
-This is why objects brighter than Vega, such as Sirius (Vega magnitude of −1.46. or −1.5), have negative magnitudes.
-However, in the late twentieth century Vega was found to vary in brightness making it unsuitable for an absolute reference, so the reference system was modernized to not depend on any particular star's stability.
-This is why the modern value for Vega' magnitude is close to, but no longer exactly zero, but rather 0.03 in the V (visual) band.
+Any magnitude systems must be calibrated to define the brightness of magnitude zero.
+Many magnitude systems, such as the Johnson UBV system, assign the average brightness of several stars to a certain number to by definition, and all other magnitude measurements are compared to that reference point.
+Other magnitude systems calibrate by measuring energy directly, without a reference point, and these are called "absolute" reference systems.
 Current absolute reference systems include the AB magnitude system, in which the reference is a source with a constant flux density per unit frequency, and the STMAG system, in which the reference source is instead defined to have constant flux density per unit wavelength.